HaikuArchives/Paladin/README.md

   - Streamlined project settings

-   -Out-of-the-box support for Lex and Yacc
+   - Out-of-the-box support for Lex and Yacc

-   -Support for text and binary resource files
+   - Support for text and binary resource files

   - Projects can include notes and other files that aren't source code